 - Providing helpful guides on niche topics related to attending a treatment facility, such as a legal term glossary

 For all types of people, it’s tough dealing with substance abuse and mental health.
 If you seek to be a resource for people by providing useful information at the right time, they will reach out when they need you the most.
 Don’t rely on occasional brand mentions in big publications with the hopes that people will remember you when the time is right.

 8) Barnacle Your Brand To Top Ranking Content Publishers

 Barnacle SEO is not a new strategy, but it can be a highly successful approach when situations like this occur.
 The term was coined by Will Scott of Search Influence about a decade ago and there was a must-watch Whiteboard Friday about it several years ago, too.

-The idea behind Barnacle SEO for rehab centers is pretty straightforward – leverage the top rankings of other sites for your marketing gain.
+The idea behind Barnacle SEO for rehab centers as an addiction treatment marketing tactic is pretty straightforward – leverage the top rankings of other sites for your gain.